GlorifiedStatistics/MoreDataframes/README.md

 - Any data needed for decoding should be put into the given encoding_info dictionary.
 This dictionary is unique to each function call, so if you want something that is the same throughout each function call, wrap the function with that as a kwarg before using it in the encoding dictionary

+TODO:
+- add 'apply same to all columns' to encoding functions
+- speed up chimerge